 Until it’s crooked.

-A gigantic, green glob of envy rolls around in my belly, so, protectively, my mind speeds away from the marriage topic and lands on the chocolate-cream-stuffed donuts encased in cellophane, sitting ten feet from me.
-Eating one will upset my stomach but, more importantly, if I slip one out, Evy will notice and have a conniption.
+I pitch my mascara into my makeup bag and gaze around the room for a diversion to my wedding thoughts—correction—my no-wedding thoughts.
+I spot the chocolate-cream-stuffed donuts encased in cellophane, sitting ten feet from me.
+Eating one will upset my stomach but, worse, Evy will notice one’s missing and have a conniption.

 Everett, Evy, is a good friend.
 A trusted confidant.
 But he’s no Anderson Cooper.
 Just a middle-aged father of two.
 College professor.
 Philosopher, sort of.
 A gay commoner in modern-day society.
 A person never tempted to keep his opinion to himself.
 He is…

 He’s impossible.
 He’ll kill me if I eat one.

 “Mom, can you help me—” My daughter, Delanie, bursts into the room like a flaming comet, while my thoughts of Evy and fitting into the dress I’m wearing to his beach wedding tango toward the donuts.
 Her fiery voice jolts me back to the tasks at hand: finishing my makeup, polishing Evy’s rings.

 She stops and blinks hard.
 “What happened to your face?”

 Her arms overflow with little bouquets, their white chiffon streamers dangling in disarray.
 Normally, she ignores me, so her attention alarms me.
 I glance back to the mirror and see black everywhere.
 “Oh, great.”